gitlabhq/gitlab-runner/docs/executors/docker.md

 **When to use this pull policy?**

-This pull policy is a good choice if you want to use images pulled from remote registries but you want to reduce time spent on analyzing image layers difference, when using heavy and rarely updated images.
+This pull policy is a good choice if you want to use images pulled from remote registries, but you want to reduce time spent on analyzing image layers difference when using heavy and rarely updated images.
 In that case, you will need once in a while to manually remove the image from the local Docker Engine store to force the update of the image.